MosGeo/ParticlePack/README.md

     <img width=500 src="https://github.com/MosGeo/ParticlePack/blob/master/ReadmeFiles/TopImage.png" alt="TopImage" title="Image of particle pack"</img>
 </div>

 The software simulates the formation of three-dimensional packings of spherical and non-spherical (regular and irregular) particles with prescribed size distributions.
 An efficient approach to create multiple realizations of non-spherical irregularly shaped particles using coherent noise modification of the spherical particle surface is introduced.
-The simulator generates loose and dense granular packings of prescribed shape and size distributions.
+The simulator generates loose and dense granular packings by shaking.
+Complex depositional styles (fining upward, coarsening upward, random) are possible.
+Furthermore, multiple beds can be simulated to produce geologically realistic grading.

 ## How does it work
 Discrete element method is used to pour generated particles into a container.
 Shaking can be applied to produce denser packs.